PacodeFire17/Greenhouse/tests/TESTS.md

 ## Hardware tests

 Hardware tests require human observation.
 The desired output of the Hardware is printed on the console to be compared with the real outcome.
-To run these tests currently there is no other way if not running the content of the if as if it was the main file.
+To run these tests, execute the content of the test files as if they were the main file.